arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us.md

 * [Chapter 7](state-monad-for-the-rest-of-us-7): in which you use a bit of type modeling to hide the state handling logic.
 * [Chapter 8](state-monad-for-the-rest-of-us-8): in which you discover Applicative Functors.
+* [Chapter 9](state-monad-for-the-rest-of-us-9): in which you learn to manipulate the state like it was mutable.

 ### Part III